elrondurpg/urpg-deployment/README.md

 ### URPG Middleware

 The urpg-middleware role installs a set of PHP files that are used by URPG Webapps to log into and send authenticated requests to the URPG Server APIs.
-It installs PHP version 8.2 and the PHP modules that are required by the middleware files.

 ### URPG Wordpress